Fix Website Errors Fast

 WordPress Errors

-WordPress errors usually come from plugins, themes, PHP memory limits, database issues, or failed updates.
-These are some of the most common and highest-intent problems site owners search for.
+WordPress errors usually come from plugins, themes, PHP limits, database issues, failed updates, broken permissions, or bad server configuration.
+These are some of the highest-intent problems site owners search for because they often block the admin area, break pages, or stop updates from working.

 Most Common WordPress Errors